maxitg/SetReplace/README.md

 ```
 takes 3.25 seconds in C++ implementation, and less than 1 millisecond in Wolfram Language one.

-Hence a general rule for choosing an implementation is this: if one wants to check a large number of rules for small number of steps, then it's best to use Wolfram Language implementation.
+Hence a general rule for choosing an implementation is this: if one wants to check a large number of rules for a small number of steps, then it's best to use Wolfram Language implementation.
 If one wants to simulate a single rule satisfying conditions above for a large number of steps, it's best to use C++ implementation.

 Implementation can be specified with a "Method" option (the default is C++), i.e.,
 ```